Hello, my name is Sam, and I love the Oxford comma.

 Why do we have the Oxford comma if not everyone uses it?

 I mean, it’s a good point and a great question.
 Its true purpose is to ward off ambiguity.
 Whether you use it or abstain, your sentence is most likely grammatically correct, regardless—unlike ending punctuation or beginning capitalization.
 It’s a stylistic preference with a cult following.
 People devoted to the Oxford comma think it is precise and symmetrical.
 People who shun the Oxford comma find it fussy and unnecessary.
-Neither camps are wrong, so who’s to say?
+Neither camp is wrong, so who’s to say?

 At the end of the day, it comes to personal preference.
 There is no right or wrong answer for this little guy, and that means everyone can have an opinion without offense.
 Though you won’t often see them at Recruiters Websites, that doesn’t mean you can’t request we use them for your company’s project.
 Reach out today to see what we can do for you!